digitaltwinconsortium/ManufacturingOntologies/README.md

 Note: If you have access to several Azure subscriptions, it is worth first logging into the Azure Portal from the VM through the web browser.
 You can also switch Active Directory tenants through the Azure Portal UI (in the top-right-hand corner), to make sure you are logged in to the tenant used during deployment.
 Once logged in, simply leave the browser window open.
 This will ensure that the StartSimulation script can more easily connect to the right subscription.

-Note: On first run, a tool to copy files to Azure Storage needs to be installed.
-When prompted, simply press enter to proceed with the installation.

 Note: In this solution, the OPC UA application certificate store for UA Cloud Publisher, as well as the simulated production line's MES and individual machines' store, is located in the cloud in the deployed Azure Storage account.